Questions Giving Tree ProgramVolunteer Sign Up

-Q: I have a frozen turkey (or ham) which Id like to donate for use in the food baskets we distribute.
+Q: I have frozen meat I would like to donate for use in the Giving Tree.
 Is this something you could use?

-Q: I purchased several gifts for the person whose tag I took from the Tree.
-I have bundled the packages together, but am afraid they may get separated.
-What is the best way to prevent this from happening?
+Q: I purchased several gifts for the person whose tag I took from the tree.
+What is the best way to prevent them from getting separated?

 A: To prevent gifts for the same person getting separated, please mark each gift with the person’s name and family number.
 That will ensure that everything goes where it should!

-A: We have asked our recipients for a gift wish list, allowing you some options from which to choose.
-It is certainly not necessary to buy every item listed.
-Be mindful that often what you purchase is the only Christmas gifts they receive, and all is greatly appreciated.
+A: We have asked our recipients for a gift wish list of 3-5 items, allowing you some options from which to choose.
+It is certainly not necessary to buy ever item listed.
+Be mindful that often what you purchase is the only Christmas gifts they may receive, and all is greatly appreciated.

 Q: Are there any stores you suggest we shop at, in case items need to be exchanged?

-A: We generally find that it is safest to shop at Target, Kohls, Wal-Mart, J. C. Penney, Sears or other well-known local stores.
-Include a gift receipt when possible.
+A: We generally find that it is safe to shop at Target, Kohl’s, Walmart or other well-known local stores.
+Please include a gift receipt when possible.

-Q: I took a tag from the tree, but I’m not sure I’ll be in town on December 10-11, the weekend they are due back.
+Q: I took a tag from the tree, but I’m not sure I’ll be in town on December 7-8, when they are due back.
 What should I do?

-A: We will be accepting gifts before and after every Mass on the weekend of December 10-11.
-Please arrange for a friend or neighbor to drop off the gifts for you if possible.
-All gifts are sorted for distribution after the 12:30 PM Mass on December 11.
+A: We will be accepting gifts before and after every Mass on the weekend of December 7-8.
+Please arrange for a friend of neighbor to drop off the gifts for you if possible.
+All gifts are sorted for distribution at 12:30 pm on December 8.
+WE NEED YOUR GIFT BY THEN.
 Please contact the Social Concerns office at 708.215.5418 or firstname.lastname@example.org if you need an earlier drop off.

 Q: I lost my tag, what should I do?